fossabot/api-handbook/README.md

 Please submit an issue to ask a question or start a community discussion around best practices.
 Open a pull request to have your additions or edits reviewed.

+This document can also be viewed at the [GitHub Pages site](https://echelon-solutions.github.io/api-handbook/).

 **Contents**
 - [Introduction](#api-handbook)
 - [Security](#security)